 Beaverton, Albany teams also earn prizes

-Salem - Students at Parkrose High School in Portland won $500 for their first-place video titled “Rewind” in an annual safety video contest that promotes young worker safety and the importance of speaking up.
+Salem, OR — Students at Parkrose High School in Portland won $500 for their first-place video titled “Rewind” in an annual safety video contest that promotes young worker safety and the importance of speaking up.

 The video takes a page from the Mannequin Challenge, a viral Internet trend, with young workers frozen in various scenes of workplace accidents.
 It imagines reversing time to eliminate hazards by wearing protective gloves, using a ladder safely, and handling electrical equipment properly.